Not a Love Story (2011 film): Plot

-Standing at 5'6", Chandigarh-born Anusha Chawla, bids adieu to her boyfriend, Robin Fernandes, and re-locates to Mumbai, in order to act in movies.
-Weeks later she manages to meet a film-maker, Sam, who assures her of a lead role on the condition that she become intimate with him but she walks away.
+Standing at 5'6", Chandigarh-born Anusha Chawla bids adieu to her boyfriend, Robin Fernandes, and relocates to Mumbai to act in movies.
+Weeks later she manages to meet a filmmaker, Sam, who assures her of a lead role on the condition that she become intimate with him, but she walks away.
 She meets with more disappointment when a movie with Richa gets shelved.
 Disappointed, she nevertheless continues to audition - encouraged by her new friends, Anju and Prashant - while Robin urges her to return home.
-She then meets with Ashish Bhatnagar, who puts her on a short-list, eventually gets approval, and signs her in a lead role.
-Both celebrate in a pub, get intoxicated and end up in bed in her Malad flat.
-The next day, a delighted Robin, happy with her success, attends at her residence to congratulate and surprise her, is enraged at Ashish and kills him.
-He subsequently cuts the latter's body in small pieces and the duo borrow Prashant's car, drive to an isolated spot in Dahisar and burn it.
-Before returning home, Robin instructs her not to tell anyone that he was in Mumbai.
-Days later, Prashant, Anju and she attend Malad Police Station and notify Inspector Mane that Ashish is missing.
+She then meets with Ashish Bhatnagar, who puts her on a shortlist, eventually gets approval, and signs her in a lead role.
+Both celebrate in a pub, get intoxicated, and end up in bed in her Malad flat.
+The next day, a delighted Robin, happy with her success, attends her residence to congratulate and surprise her, is enraged at Ashish, and kills him.
+He subsequently cuts the latter's body into small pieces, and the duo borrows Prashant's car, drives to an isolated spot in Dahisar, and burns it.
+Before returning home, Robin instructs her not to tell anyone that he is in Mumbai.
+Days later, Prashant, Anju, and she attend Malad Police Station and notify Inspector Mane that Ashish is missing.
 After obtaining statements from the trio, the police launch an investigation to try and locate Ashish.
 Eventually, Mane suspects Anusha, summons her, questions and tortures her, she confesses, and is arrested.
-Robin is also subsequently arrested, brought to Mumbai, and both are produced in Court.
+Robin is also subsequently arrested and brought to Mumbai, and both are produced in court.